Commodities bounce brings bonanza to Japan's trading houses

 With billions of people in poorer countries yet to be vaccinated, however, global recovery is unlikely to be smooth.

-Sumitomo Corp (8053.T), Japan's fifth-biggest trading house by revenue, on Wednesday boosted its profit forecast by more than a quarter, as it returned from a loss last year, with a quarterly profit just shy of $1 billion dollars. .
+Sumitomo Corp, Japan’s fifth-biggest trading house by revenue, on Wednesday boosted its profit forecast by more than a quarter, as it returned from a loss last year, with a quarterly profit just shy of $1 billion dollars..

-Itochu Corp (8001.T), the second-biggest sogo shousha by turnover, said it had a record profit off 267 billion yen ($2.5 billion), its turnover surging 22%, as it also benefited from diversifying into retail and consumer areas that are jumping back with the easing of lockdowns.
+Itochu Corp, the second-biggest sogo shousha by turnover, said it had a record profit off 267 billion yen ($2.5 billion), its turnover surging 22%, as it also benefited from diversifying into retail and consumer areas that are jumping back with the easing of lockdowns.

 Itochu cited higher market prices for gains in its metals, energy and chemical units, citing in particular “higher iron ore prices”, while other business lines, including grains and food, general products and realty were boosted by a rebound in U.S. building activity, the company said.

-Mitsui & Co (8031.T) and Maurbeni Corp (8002.T) kicked off the earnings bonanza on Tuesday, with Mitsui, the third-biggest trading house, announcing profit had tripled and Marubeni, the fourth-biggest, saying net income had doubled.
+Mitsui & Co and Maurbeni Corp kicked off the earnings bonanza on Tuesday, with Mitsui, the third-biggest trading house, announcing profit had tripled and Marubeni, the fourth-biggest, saying net income had doubled.

-Mitsubishi Corp (8058.T), the biggest sogo shousha, rounded out the earnings on Tuesday with a two-fifths jump in revenue fuelling a quadrupling of profit to nearly 190 billion yen.
+Mitsubishi Corp, the biggest sogo shousha, rounded out the earnings on Tuesday with a two-fifths jump in revenue fuelling a quadrupling of profit to nearly 190 billion yen.

 ($1 = 109.0900 yen)